Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 Now, this does not mean you should let your guard down and assume safety is a guarantee.
 In fact, that might be the worst thing you can do for your own personal safety.

-While Merida Mexico crime rates are low, you’ll still need to take general travel safety precautions listed below.
+While Merida Mexico crime rates are low, you’ll still need to take the same general travel safety precautions as you would anywhere else on Earth (including your hometown).

 I have visited about half the states in Mexico, including all the big name Mexico destinations, and I chose Merida as my home base.